PluralKit/PluralKit/docs/4-api-documentation.md

 nav_order: 4
 ---

+**2020-05-07**: The PluralKit API is now documented on Swagger: https://app.swaggerhub.com/apis-docs/xSke/PluralKit/1.0
+Accompanying it is an [OpenAPI v3.0 definition](https://github.com/xSke/PluralKit/blob/master/PluralKit.API/openapi.yaml).
+It's mostly complete, but is still subject to change - so don't go generating API clients and mock servers with it quite yet.
+It may still be useful, though :)

 # API documentation
 PluralKit has a basic HTTP REST API for querying and modifying your system.
 The root endpoint of the API is `https://api.pluralkit.me/v1/`.